damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 Please submit your application for event support [here](https://docs.google.com/a/gitlab.com/forms/d/1np6zx17MZ4bEwto6NR8mEv0YLprU-V_BMETX-XIRzj8/edit)

 # Online Marketing Support Requests
-Gitlab may, at our discretion, also assist you with your advertising campaigns by matching your financial contribution to run online marketing campaigns.
-When requesting assistance, be as complete as you can in describing what you need, who the audience is, and the ROI.
+Gitlab may, at our discretion, also assist you with your advertising campaigns by providing online marketing support in your region.
+When requesting assistance, be as complete as you can in describing what you need, who the audience is, channels, and the expected ROI.
+Please apply [here](stephane@gitlab.com)

 # Swag Requests
 Please submit your application for GitLab branded swag [here](https://docs.google.com/forms/d/1x2qP8EyEu2Y_XmIt7txudUYh-PP_Tst6hRuNq3a7Ruc/edit?usp=sharing)